chriskormaris/PyxidaAuebScraper/README.md

 python pyxida_gui.py
 ```

-or
+## Create executable with pyinstaller

-You can make an executable file for the gui.
+You can make an executable file for the GUI.
 First, install the required library `pyinstaller`:
 ```shell
 pip install pyinstaller